How much does a new roof cost?

 KNOWING YOUR OPTIONS:

-There are many types of roofing materials you can use when getting a new roof from shingles to cedar to slate.
+You can use many roofing materials when getting a new roof, from shingles to cedar to slate.
 The different roofing materials can cost anywhere from $100-$1,000 per square.
-Assuming an average roof size for 17 squares (1700 sq. ft.), when calculating the cost of a roof replacement, you might find pricing like:
+Assuming an average roof size of 17 yards (1700 sq. ft.), when calculating the cost of a roof replacement, you might find pricing like:

 $5,100 – 10,000 for asphalt shingles